 We found 5 family medicine practitioners who accept Coventry Gold HMO near Hagerstown, MD.

-Dr. Barbara Haeckler's area of specialization is family medicine.
-She attended medical school at MCP Hahnemann School of Medicine.
-Dr. Haeckler accepts United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
+Dr. Barbara Haeckler's specialty is family medicine.
+She studied medicine at MCP Hahnemann School of Medicine.
+Dr. Haeckler is in-network for United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.

 Conditions / Treatments

 Medicare Patient Age

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.